-Renters and tenants in the Philadelphia Pennsylvania region have a number of rental assistance programs and services available to them.
-Below find a listing and information on non-profits, charities, government programs, and other ways to get rent help or section 8 housing vouchers in Philadelphia.
+Renters and tenants in the Philadelphia Pennsylvania region have a number of rental assistance programs and housing services available to them.
+Below find a listing and information on non-profits, charities, government programs, and other ways to get support.
+There is rent help, low income apartments, grants to pay security deposits or section 8 housing vouchers in Philadelphia.
 While the demand is great, and many organizations have waiting lists or limited funding, you can still call and see what type of aid, if any, that they may offer qualified applicants.

 A rent and Transitional Housing Program is provided by an organization known as Tenant's Rental Assistance Corporation (TRAC).
 Their address is 21 South 12th Street, Philadelphia, PA 19107.
 Various rental and housing programs are administered, including emergency funds and other forms of cash assistance.
 Dial the agency at (215) 575-0700.

 Department of Public Welfare - Philadelphia offers some or all of the following programs.
 Housing counseling, financial management, and budgeting help.
 As funding allows and for those that qualify, there may be information on affordable housing and rent assistance, homeownership assistance, and financial aid for the currently homeless as well.

 The statewide Homeless Assistance Program, or HAP, can offer qualified individuals in Philadelphia County a variety of grant programs for paying rent, an overdue energy bill or a security deposit, shelter services, and rehousing support.
 The local address is 801 Market Street, Philadelphia, PA 19107, 1-800-692-7462.